VLANeXt: Recipes for Building Strong VLA Models: Introduction

 This work aims to provide a more systematic understanding of this fragmented design space by comprehensively reexamining VLA design spaces under a unified framework and evaluation protocol.
-While some prior works \cite{2025_openvla-oft, 2026_vlm4vla, 2026_robovlms} have preliminarily explored VLA designs, this study aims to provide a more comprehensive, in-depth investigation into this domain.
-In detail, we begin with a simple baseline VLA, similar to RT-2 \cite{2023_rt2} and OpenVLA \cite{2024_openvla}, which serves as a strong reference point for analyzing the effectiveness of different design choices.
-We evaluate all variants on established VLA benchmarks, including LIBERO \cite{2023_libero} and LIBERO-plus \cite{2025_libero-plus}, where LIBERO-plus extends the original benchmark with controlled and unseen perturbations to better assess robustness and generalization.
+While several prior works~\cite{2025_openvla-oft, 2026_robovlms} have made preliminary attempts to explore VLA designs, their investigations remain limited in scope.
+This study aims to provide a more comprehensive and in-depth analysis of this domain.
+In detail, we begin with a simple baseline VLA, similar to RT-2~\cite{2023_rt2}, which is the origin of VLA and serves as a strong reference point for analyzing the effectiveness of different design choices.
+We evaluate all variants on two commonly used VLA benchmarks, including LIBERO~\cite{2023_libero} and LIBERO-plus~\cite{2025_libero-plus}, where LIBERO-plus extends the original benchmark with controlled and unseen perturbations to better assess robustness and generalization.
 Within this setup, we systematically explore the design space along three dimensions: 1) foundational components, covering core VLM-policy architectures and action learning objectives; 2) perception essentials: examining the role of visual, language, and proprioceptive inputs; and 3) action modeling perspective: investigating designs and auxiliary objectives that facilitate action generation.
-From these studies, we distill 12 key findings that together form a practical recipe for building strong VLA models, summarized in Fig.~\ref{fig:roadmap}.
+We conduct more than 500 distinct experiments over the above three dimensions, and distill 12 key findings that together form a practical recipe for building strong VLA models, summarized in Fig.~\ref{fig:roadmap}.

-We highlight several findings that we believe are particularly noteworthy for the field: 1), a soft connection between the VLM and the policy module performs slightly better than both loose and tight coupling strategies; 2), conditioning proprioceptive input in the VLM yields better performance than either omitting proprioception or injecting it directly into the policy module; and 3), framing action generation as a time-series forecasting problem and incorporating frequency-domain modeling provides an effective and efficient way to improve action prediction.
+We highlight several findings that we believe are novel and noteworthy for the field: 1) a soft connection between the VLM and the policy module performs slightly better than both loose and tight coupling strategies; 2) video inputs, even though the VLM is already pretrained on video understanding, still fails to distill useful information for action learning; 3) conditioning proprioceptive input in the VLM yields better performance than either omitting proprioception or injecting it directly into the policy module; and 4) framing action generation as a time-series forecasting problem and incorporating frequency-domain modeling provides an effective and efficient way to improve action prediction.